jdonkervliet/jdonkervliet.github.io/_posts/2023-02-01-meterstick-icpe.md

 I'm proud to announce our work ''Meterstick: Benchmarking Performance Variability in Cloud and Self-hosted Minecraft-like Games'' has been accepted at [ICPE 2023](https://icpe2023.spec.org/)!

-The work is lead by [Jerrit Eickhoff](https://www.linkedin.com/in/jerrit-eickhoff/), who completed this work over the course of his bachelor's honours and bachelor thesis projects at VU Amsterdam.
+The work is led by [Jerrit Eickhoff](https://www.linkedin.com/in/jerrit-eickhoff/), who completed this work over the course of his bachelor's honours and bachelor thesis projects at VU Amsterdam.
 Well done, Jerrit!

 Meterstick abstract: